Residence of a Trust

 - certain government funded trusts;

-- trusts established under a deferred profit sharing plan (DPSP), pooled registered pension plan (PRPP), registered disability savings plan (RDSP), registered education savings plan (RESP), registered pension plan (RPP), registered retirement income fund (RRIF) or registered retirement savings plan (RRSP), or governed by such plans;
+- trusts established under a deferred profit sharing plan (DPSP), pooled registered pension plan (PRPP), registered disability savings plan (RDSP), registered education savings plan (RESP), registered pension plan (RPP), registered retirement income fund (RRIF), registered retirement savings plan (RRSP), tax-free savings account (TFSA), employee profit-sharing plan (EPSP), registered supplementary unemployment benefit plan (RSUBP) or tax-free first home savings account (FHSA), or governed by such a plan;

 - cemetery care trusts and trusts governed by an eligible funeral arrangement.

-- A trust that is, as a rule, exempted from filing an income tax return may have to file one (see Exemption From Filing the Trust Income Tax Return).
+- A trust that is normally exempted from filing an income tax return may have to file one for taxation years ending after December 30, 2023 (see Exemption From Filing the Trust Income Tax Return).

 - A trust (other than an excluded trust) that is resident in Canada, outside Québec, at the end of a taxation year and that, at some time in the year, was the owner of a specified immovable (or a member of a partnership that owned such an immovable) must file form TP-646.1-V, Trust Information Return.